iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 2.md

 #### Bootcamp day project: "Tip calculator".

-rite a program which calculates total price and split the bill between all participants.
+Write a program which calculates  the total price and splits the bill between all participants.
 If the bill was $150.00, split between 5 people, with 12% tip.
 Each person should pay (150.00 / 5) * 1.12 = 33.6
 Format the result to 2 decimal places = 33.60